 Take up yoga or tai-chi

 Creating a more mindful outlook that works with your existing routine is key for success.
 To help, try setting aside a specific time in your week to focus your mind and pay attention to the little details in life.
 Yoga and tai-chi are both highly regarded for their mindful benefits as their focus on breathing techniques help participants to focus, clear their minds, and reset after a particularly stressful day.
 As well as improving flexibility, posture and strength, yoga can be particularly beneficial to anxiety sufferers by helping to move one’s mindset from fight-or-flight to rest-and-digest.
-Taking time for yourself can be hard when your schedule is jam-packed, but shifting your focus to breathing and movement during yoga is one of the easiest ways to achieve a more mindful state of mind!
+Taking time for yourself can be hard when your schedule is jam-packed, but shifting your focus to breathing and movement during yoga is one of the easiest ways to achieve a more mindful state.

 Practice self-care regularly

 One of the positives of leading a more mindful lifestyle is that the changes you make to your routine can be the simplest of alterations.
 Often you’ll find that they make the biggest of differences!
 Whether that’s enjoying your favourite take-away, indulging in a bubble bath or seeing friends for a cuppa, prioritising the things that make you feel special is so good for the soul.
 Listening to your mind and body and taking time for yourself can help to create a more positive outlook in general – so don’t be afraid to put yourself first in aid of being more mindful.
 After all, who doesn’t want to be a little selfish every once in a while?!